someramsey/Forge-ModPackUpdater/README.md

 The mod does not host the modpack or the version info by itself they need to be hosted on a server.
 The modpack can be hosted on anywhere as long as it has direct download via a url. _(You can also use dropbox or google drive)_ Although the version info can also be stored as a file on these services you should probably use a http server.

-You should possibly put the modpack into an archive before uploading, supported archive formats are stated in the config file. (`Zip, BZip2, Gzip, Pack200, Z, Deflate, Snappy, LZ4`).
+Put the modpack into an archive before uploading, supported archive formats are stated in the config file. (`Zip, BZip2, Gzip, Pack200, Z, Deflate, Snappy, LZ4`).
 Though `.rar` files are not supported.

 The version info is supposed to be a JSON response.
 It should contain the latest version of the modpack and the download link for the modpack itself.
 The JSON should look like this: